Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 How Hard Is Honey Locust?

 Honey Locust is undoubtedly one of the hardest woods on the planet.
-Therefore, it can use for almost any domestic and industrial woodworking project without worrying about density and strength.
+Therefore, it can be used for almost any domestic and industrial woodworking project without worrying about density and strength.

 Honey Locust is harder than some popular hardwoods like Ash, Beech, Hard Maple, Oak, and Walnut.
 But it is softer than Hickory.